tarides/dune-release/README.md

 - `dune`, `curl`, `cp` and `ocamlfind` are expected to be in `PATH`.

 Using these `DUNE_RELEASE_*` and `HOST_OS_*` environment variables to configure the path to these binaries is deprecated since `dune-release.1.4.0`, and will no longer be supported in `dune-release.2.0.0`, it is thus recommended to only rely on the `PATH` variable.

+## Contributing

+While this project is in the [Tarides](https://tarides.com) organization, contributions from others are very much welcome.
+We're trying to build a tool that works for many users.

+If you're unclear whether a feature would fit the scope of `dune-release` don't hesitate to open an issue to gauge the interest.

+Please read the [guidelines](CONTRIBUTING.md) before contributing.